 I cannot think of a more clear endorsement of media remix that Google’s own video.

 Okay Google, you can dismantle ContentID tomorrow.

-The post "Perhaps The Amazingest True Story of Sharing So Far (*and how google sanctions remix)" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2014/03/amazingest-true-story-of-sharing-so-far-and-how-google-sanctions-remix/) on March 12, 2014.
+The post "Perhaps The Amazingest True Story of Sharing So Far (*and how google sanctions remix)" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (https://cogdogblog.com/2014/03/amazingest-true-story-of-sharing-so-far-and-how-google-sanctions-remix/) on March 12, 2014.